PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 whether eliminating either type reduces real duplication without widening runtime state.
 Commit characterization before production changes, validate sequentially, commit and push only, and do not create or update a pull request.

+## Final two orchestration contexts: characterization checkpoint

+The two remaining unconsolidated context types have intentionally different contracts and are characterized separately before production changes.

+`QLinearRecoveryContext` is a frozen model-only dataclass.
+Its five stable invocations all receive the exact ModelIR and no keyword arguments.
+Passing a full Session-shaped `ModelIRPassContext` to the builder is already behaviorally
+identical: neither its LayoutState nor diagnostics identity is read or forwarded.
+The lowerer currently constructs the type with only the main `model_ir`.

+`SINetTerminalLayoutRecoveryContext` is a frozen ModelIR/LayoutState/callback dataclass.
+Its first invocation receives exact ModelIR and LayoutState, the middle pre-add/resize callback receives no arguments, and the final invocation receives only exact ModelIR.
+The lowerer passes `_run_sinet_preadd_resize_recovery_sequence` as the exact callback.
+Neither module imports the lowerer or reads diagnostics.

+Sequential characterization validation completed as follows:

+- focused remaining-field, behavioral-substitution, callback, lowerer-wiring, and import contracts: `6 passed in 0.51s`;
+- remaining contract, both parents, related previous context contracts, shared context, and ordered architecture: `323 passed in 16.80s`;
+- pass efficiency plus TensorFlow-import-blocked optional boundary:
+  `42 passed in 10.11s` (`31` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, real-model conversion, or broad corpus suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, runtime order, callback identity, diagnostics behavior, and TensorFlow isolation remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, handle the two types independently in one bounded implementation unit.
+Make `QLinearRecoveryContext` an internal alias of `ModelIRPassContext` and bind its lowerer variable to `shared_model_ir_pass_context`; this should bring the shared inventory to twenty-five alias names and twenty-two main-model consumers.
+For SINet terminal, retain a dedicated frozen callback-bearing dataclass but replace its ModelIR/LayoutState fields with one `pass_context: ModelIRPassContext`, pass the exact Session-owned object from the lowerer, and read identities through it.
+Preserve all eight total pass IDs, five QLinear argument contracts, the three SINet invocation contracts, and the exact argument-free callback.
+Update the earlier exclusion tests, validate sequentially including core smoke, commit and push only, and do not create or update a pull request.